a11ywatch/kayle/fast_htmlcs/README.md

 This fork of HTML_CodeSniffer for performance and accuracy.

-## What is HTML_CodeSniffer?
+## What is Fast_Htmlcs?

-HTML_CodeSniffer is a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.
+Fast_Htmlcs is a JavaScript application that checks a HTML document or source code, and detects violations of a defined presentation or accessibility standard, such as Section508 or WCAG2.1.